Policy on Prohibited Discrimination, Harassment, and Retaliation

 Alternative Resolution Options

-Students, faculty, and staff can pursue Alternate Resolution options by the agreement of both parties and the University.
+Students, faculty, and staff can pursue Alternative Resolution options by the agreement of both parties and the University.

 Supportive Measures